 Q. How long do flappers last?

-A toilet flapper will usually last four to five years on average.
-It is recommended to avoid chemical bowl cleaners, because they can quickly wear out rubber flappers.
+A toilet flapper will usually last 3 to 5 years on average.
+It is recommended to avoid chemical bowl cleaners because they can quickly wear out rubber flappers.